lorentzo/IntroductionToComputerGraphics/projects/renderer_ray_tracing/readme.md

 ### 3. Objects: shape

 Objects in 3D scene can be decoupled in shape and material.
-Shape property of an object is needed for intersection testing.
+Shape property of an object is needed for ray-object intersection testing.

 Most important information that is obtained by intersection testing is intersection point and normal in intersection point.
-This information is called intersection context.
+This and other information in intersection point is called intersection context.

 Simplest object shape that can be tested for intersection is a sphere.
 Sphere can be analytically defined with origin `(cx,cy,cz)` (vector) and radius `R` (float): `(x-cx)^2 + (y-cy)^2 + (z-cz)^2 = R^2`.